 First thing in the morning we did “Diesel Sports.”
 First we emptied the sail locker and took out the spare jerry cans from which we siphoned fuel to the fuel tank being careful not to spill the foul substance.
 Then we ferried the empty cans ashore and with the handy cart wheeled them the 700 m to the fuel station and re-filled them.
 Then back on board and replaced them in the sail lockers after re-arranging all the stuff that we had taken out earlier.
 No words can describe how much I had missed this wonderful activity!

-Later in the morning, we took the bus from Finikas to Ermoupolis where we did some shopping, called our friends Yankos and Sue Krinos to tell them that we are in Syros.
+Later in the morning, we took the bus from Finikas to Ermoupolis where we did some shopping and called our friends Yankos and Sue Krinos to tell them that we are in Syros.
 After some time we took the bus back.
 We had lunch aboard and spent the afternoon swimming.

 Sometime in the late afternoon we were startled by the ringing of the GSM phone.
 It was Yankos calling to make arrangements to meet us at the pier.
 I have to get used to receiving phone calls on Thetis.
 Both Sue and Yankos met us with their car and drove us to their lovely villa at Piscopio.
 After showing us all the changes and improvements from last year we had some drinks and then we drove to Kimi where we had dinner at a seaside restaurant operated by Mr. Antonis-Alfonse.
 The food was excellent.
 On the way back to Finikas we found a small hedgehog crawling on the road surface.
 Fearing that it may be run over by a car, Sue collected it and put it in the trunk to be released at Piscopio.